mdriscollic/docs/content/en/docs/Users/_index.md

     	* Does not contain the same character.
     	* Does not contain whitespace(s).

-An institution may apply different password validation rules for their users.
-The password reset  link expires after 24 hours.
+An institution may apply different password validation rules or configure password reset times.

 To send a password reset email: